digitalfondue/ni-http-suite-example/README.md

 # Deploy as a function on gcp cloud run

-You must build in docker format (!)
+You must build in docker format (!) if you are using podman, as it seems that gcloud run does not like OCI images.

 ```
 podman build --format=docker -f Dockerfile -t ni-http-suite-example/ni-http-suite-example .